$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-In this case, the flows on these $\mathfrak{sl}_2$-webs are completely determined by the cut-line and we have six flows: The two canonical flows $S_c(u)=(\{2\},\{2\},\{1\},\{1\})$ and $S_c(v)=(\{2\},\{1\},\{2\},\{1\})$ and the two ``anti-canonical'' flows $S^c(u)=(\{1\},\{1\},\{2\},\{2\})$ and $S^c(v)=(\{1\},\{2\},\{1\},\{2\})$.
-Moreover, the $\mathfrak{sl}_n$-web $v$ has two additional flows, namely $S_1(v)=(\{1\},\{2\},\{2\},\{1\})$ and $S_2(v)=(\{2\},\{1\},\{1\},\{2\})$.
-What are we expecting to get now?
-A cellular basis should give rise to so-called \textit{Specht modules} $\{S_i\}$, which can be \textit{explicitly} obtained from the cellular basis.
-Moreover, these Specht modules should determine the \textit{simple modules} $\{S_i/\mathrm{rad}(S_i)\}$.
-These (or more precise: their indecomposable projective covers $\{P_i\}$) will decategorify to the dual canonical basis.
-In the $\mathfrak{sl}_2$ case it is well-known that the arc basis is the dual canonical basis (see also Proposition~\ref{prop-sl2con}), and thus, the projective modules $P_u$ and $P_v$ will be the corresponding indecomposable projective modules.
-Thus, we expect two different ``important'' idempotents $e(\vec{\lambda})$ and $e(\vec{\mu})$, since these will determine the Specht modules.
-And we expect different dot placements $d(\cdot)$ for them, since both, idempotent and dot placement, depend \textit{only} on the cut-line.
-And this is exactly what we get: We have six different $2$-multipartitions (one for each flow at the boundary), namely (for $S_c(u), S^c(u)$ and $S^c(v)$)
+We expect two different important idempotents $e(\vec{\lambda})$ and $e(\vec{\mu})$, since these will determine the Specht modules.
+And we expect different dot placements $d(\cdot)$ for them, since both, idempotent and dot placement, depend only on the cut line.
+And this is exactly what we get: we have six different $2$-multipartitions (one for each flow at the boundary), namely (for $S_c(u), S^c(u)$ and $S^c(v)$)

 and (for $S_c(v), S_1(v)$ and $S_2(v)$ respectively)

 where $\vec{\mu}$, $\vec{\mu}^{\prime}$ and $\vec{\mu}^{\prime\prime}$ have the same residue sequence $r(\vec{\mu})=r(\vec{\mu}^{\prime})=r(\vec{\mu}^{\prime\prime})=(2,3,1,2)$ (recall the shift of the residue by $\ell=2$ and one fills in numbers from left to right and top to bottom with rows first).
 Moreover, $r(\vec{\lambda})=(2,2,3,1), r(\vec{\lambda}^{\prime})=(2,1,2,3)$ and $r(\vec{\lambda}^{\prime\prime})=(2,3,2,1)$.